dgaylo/VTKToNumpy/README.md

 # VTKToNumpy
-A python library to read VTK file and output as multidimensional numpy arrays
+A python library to read XLM VTK files and output multidimensional numpy arrays.
+Supports cell data on rectilinear grids.